diogotcorreia/master-thesis/docs/content/ch02-background.typ

 ] <code:python-attribute-inheritance>

 == Class Pollution in Python <bg:lit-review>

+Class pollution is a type of vulnerability where a malicious actor modifies a specific variable in a program with the goal of modifying its execution flow.
+This action is usually achieved by traversing through the aforementioned dunder methods and variables, as those provide a larger attack surface.
+Similarly to prototype pollution, it requires two steps: finding a vulnerable function that allows mutating arbitrary variables;
+and finding gadgets that can be hijacked by modifying the value of a variable.

 To answer @rq-causes-consequences[], a literature review has been performed that unveils which constructs can lead to class pollution and under which